Prag8855/aab/content/guides/blue-card.md

 ### Make a tax declaration

-Your immigration expenses are [tax-deductible](/glossary/steuerlich%20absetzbar), so keep all your receipts.
+Your immigration expenses are [tax-deductible](/glossary/steuerlich%20absetzbar), so keep all your receipts and proofs of payment.
 Include them in your [tax declaration](/glossary/Steuererklärung).
 You will pay a little less [income tax](/glossary/Einkommensteuer).
 If you hire a lawyer or a relocation consultant, their fee is also tax-deductible.

 ### Apply for permanent residence